 Making the eggless vanilla cake

-To prepare the vanilla cake, you just need to mix the dry ingredients in a large bowl, add the wet ingredients and stir until combined.
-Here are my top tips for a fluffy cake:
+The vanilla cake is easy to make as you just mix the dry ingredients in a large bowl, add the wet ingredients and stir until combined.
+For the most fluffy cake, here are my top tips:

 • Measure the ingredients (especially the flour) using a kitchen scale for the best results.
-It's very easy to under or overmeasure the flour using measuring cups, and this can impact the texture of your final cake.
-If you only have cups, I recommend using the 'spoon & level' method where you fluff the flour before spooning it into your cup.
+It’s very easy to under or overmeasure the flour using measuring cups, and this can impact the texture of your final cake.
+If you use measuring cups, use the ‘spoon & level’ method where you use a spoon to add the flour to your measuring cup.

 • Don’t overmix your batter.
 Some lumps in your batter are fine, as long as they aren’t lumps of flour.